 A Clockwork Jerusalem

-For the British Pavilion exhibition this year we worked with FAT Architecture and Crimson Architectural Historians on the exhibition A Clockwork Jerusalem.
+For the 2014 British Pavilion exhibition, we worked with FAT Architecture and Crimson Architectural Historians on the exhibition A Clockwork Jerusalem.

-2014 marks the 14th International Architecture Exhibition, La Biennale di Venezia which for the first time runs for six months, from 7 June to 23 November 2014, with preview days on 5 and 6 June.
+2014 marked the 14th International Architecture Exhibition, La Biennale di Venezia which for the first time ran for six months, from 7 June to 23 November 2014.

-The title of the Biennale is 'Fundamentals' and overall Director Rem Koolhaas called on national pavilions to respond to the theme 'Absorbing Modernity: 1914-2014'.
+The title of the Biennale was 'Fundamentals' and overall Director Rem Koolhaas called on national pavilions to respond to the theme 'Absorbing Modernity: 1914-2014'.

 The Exhibition

-A Clockwork Jerusalem explores how the international influences of Modernism became mixed with long standing British sensibilities.
-It examines how traditions of the romantic, sublime and pastoral, as well as interests in technology and science fiction were absorbed to create a specifically British form of Modernism.
+A Clockwork Jerusalem explored how the international influences of Modernism became mixed with long-standing British sensibilities.
+It examined how traditions of the romantic, sublime and pastoral, as well as interests in technology and science fiction were absorbed to create a specifically British form of Modernism.

-The exhibition focusses on the mature flowering of British Modernism; the moment it was at its most ambitious socially, politically and architecturally, but which also witnessed its collapse.
-A variety of large scale projects offer insights into the way architecture was central to manufacturing a new vision of society at a scale inconceivable in today’s Britain.
-It explores how the modern future of Britain was built from an unlikely combination of interests and shows how these projects have changed our physical and imaginative landscapes.
+The exhibition focused on the mature flowering of British Modernism; the moment it was at its most ambitious socially, politically and architecturally, but which also witnessed its collapse.
+A variety of large scale projects offered insights into the way architecture was central to manufacturing a new vision of society at a scale inconceivable in today’s Britain.
+It explored how the modern future of Britain was built from an unlikely combination of interests and showed how these projects have changed our physical and imaginative landscapes.

 The Curators